hackerschoice/gsocket/README.md

 ---
 **Crypto / Security Mumble Jumble**
 1. The security is end-2-end.
 This means from User-2-User (and not just to the Relay Network).
 The Relay Network relays only (encrypted) data to and from the Users.
 2. The session key is 256 bit and ephemeral.
-It is newly generated for every session and generated randomly (and is not based on the password).
+It is freshly generated for every session and generated randomly (and is not based on the password).
 3. The password can be 'weak' without weakening the security of the session.
 A brute force attack against a weak password requires a new TCP connection for every guess.
+4. Do not use stupid passwords like 'password123'.
+Malice might pick the same (stupid) password by chance and connect.
+If in doubt use *gs-netcat -g* to generate a strong one.
+Alice's and Bob's password should at least be strong enough so that Malice can not guess it by chance while Alice is waiting for Bob to connect.
+5. If Alice shares the same password with Bob and Charlie and either one of them connects then Alice can not tell if it is Bob or Charlie who connected.
-4. SRP has Perfect Forward Secrecy.
+6. SRP has Perfect Forward Secrecy.
 This means that past sessions can not be decrypted even if the password becomes known.
-5. I did not invent SRP.
+7. I did not invent SRP.
 It's part of OpenSSL :>
 ---

 Join us